Proven-Paradox/shaper-system/Modules/Summoning.md

 ***

 ## Talent

 #### Double Summon
-You may have two summon allies.
+You may have two summon allies active at the same time.